Power Outlets in Korea: Do you Need an Adapter in 2025?

 Are type C and F plugs interchangeable?

-The Type C plug (also called the Europlug) has two round pins.
-The pins are 4 to 4.8 mm wide with centers that are spaced 19 mm apart; the plug fits any socket that conforms to this capacity.
-It also fits into Type E, F, J, K or N sockets that often replace the Type C socket.
+The Type C plug, also known as the Europlug, has two round pins, 4 to 4.8 mm wide and spaced 19 mm apart.
+It fits any socket with this configuration, as well as Type E, F, J, K, and N sockets, which often replace the Type C socket.

 Can I use my phone charger in Korea?

-In order to power any mobile phone using the South Korean power outlet you’ll need to buy a Type F USB power plug adapter and a USB 2.0 A Male to Micro B cable.
+To charge a mobile phone in South Korea, you’ll need a Type F USB power plug adapter and a USB 2.0 A Male to Micro B cable.

 Is the Korean plug the same as Europe?